 Royal red shrimp are found on the continental slope throughout the Gulf of Mexico and South Atlantic area from Cape Cod to French Guiana.
 In the South Atlantic they are found in large concentrations primarily off northeast Florida.
-They inhabit the upper regions of the continental slope from 180 m (590 ft) to about 730 m (2,395 ft), but concentrations are usually found at depths of between 250 m (820 ft) and 475 m (1,558 ft) over blue/black mud, sand, muddy sand, or white calcareous mud.
+They inhabit the upper regions of the continental slope from 180 meters (590 ft.) to about 730 meters (2,395 ft.), but concentrations are usually found at depths of between 250 meters (820 ft.) and 475 meters (1,558 ft.) over blue/black mud, sand, muddy sand, or white calcareous mud.
 Though data on growth and reproduction is limited, it is likely that royal red shrimp do not fully recruit to fishing gear until age 2, and they can probably live up to 5 years.
-Because data are so limited, royal red shrimp abundance must be estimated by landing data.
+Because data are so limited, royal red shrimp abundance must be estimated by inspecting landings data.
 Landings in this region have averaged approximately 225,000 pounds over the last 5 years.
 Concerns over overfishing a relatively long-lived species have led to conservative catch limits in the Gulf of Mexico fishery (GMFMC 1995), and similar constraints should be observed in the south Atlantic, until estimates of abundance and sustainable yield can be made.

 Golden crabs occupy offshore oceanic waters along the Atlantic and Gulf of Mexico coasts as adults.
 In a subsequent study using a submersible, Wenner and Barans (1990) found the greatest abundance in rock outcrops.
 Feeding habits are very poorly known.
 Golden crabs are often categorized as scavengers that feed opportunistically on dead carcasses deposited on the bottom from overlying waters (Hines 1990).
-The male crab is larger than female.
+The male crab is larger than the female.
 Their reproductive tracts are typical of brachyurans.
 Light and electron microscopic studies of the testes and vasa deferentia at various times during the year indicate that golden crabs have a single reproductive season.
-The golden crab fishery is extremely small, only 11 permits total.
+The golden crab fishery is extremely small, with a total of 11 permits.
 For all of the permitted vessels, the golden crab fishery is their primary fishery, and they do not target other marine species for the purpose of revenue creation.
 Therefore, the fisheries' ability to withstand a sudden drop or constant fluctuations in golden crab abundance and subsequent harvest rate fluctuations is minimal.